If you’re a coffee lover who also appreciates a good dessert, you’ve got to try an Irish cream breve!

 What’s the difference between a Breve and a Latte?

-The main difference between a breve and a latte is the type of milk used.
-A latte can be made with skim milk, 2% milk or whole milk to create a smooth, frothy drink.
-A breve, on the other hand, is always made with half-and-half.
+The main difference between a breve and a traditional latte is the type of milk used.
+A classic latte can be made with skim milk, 2% milk or whole milk.

 - Irish cream syrup.
 You may be able to find this at your local grocery store.
 My local store does not carry it, so I order a small bottle from Amazon.

-How to Make an Irish Cream Breve
+How to Make a perfect Breve

 Brew the Espresso